Synopsys: Offices in Armenia

 Synopsys Armenia is one of the largest Synopsys sites outside the United States, employing more than 1,000 people across two offices in Yerevan and one in Gyumri, making it one of the largest IT employers in the country.
-The Armenian offices serve as a key research and development hub, providing support for electronic design automation (EDA), design for manufacturing (DFM), and semiconductor intellectual property (IP) solutions.
-Synopsys Armenia’s teams work on advanced logic and analog integrated circuit design, software development, and verification, contributing both to global product support and core innovation.
+The Armenian offices serve as a research and development hub, providing support for electronic design automation (EDA), design for manufacturing (DFM), and semiconductor intellectual property (IP) solutions.
+Synopsys Armenia's teams work on advanced logic and analog integrated circuit design, software development, and verification, contributing both to global product support and innovation.
 In addition to technical work, Synopsys Armenia invests heavily in workforce development and professional education, collaborating with local universities to train highly skilled specialists in microelectronics and related fields.
-This long-standing commitment has positioned Synopsys Armenia as a driving force for technological and educational advancement within Armenia.

 Adoption of AI technologies

-In the early 2010s, Synopsys launched its Smart Everything Everywhere initiative to explore applications of artificial intelligence within electronic design automation tools.
-This strategy envisioned the integration of intelligent capabilities into electronic design automation tools, positioning Synopsys to leverage AI for addressing the increasing complexity of semiconductor design challenges.
-The strategic commitment was formalized in 2017 when Synopsys engineers, inspired by Google's AlphaGo victory over Go master Lee Sedol in 2016, began developing reinforcement learning applications for electronic design automation with management approval intelligence-driven EDA solutions.

 In March 2020, Synopsys introduced DSO.ai (Design Space Optimization AI), a cloud-based AI-based software tool for chip design, The software uses AI (reinforcement learning) to automate logic synthesis as well as place and route decisions for circuit blocks.
-The tool searches for optimization targets in large solution spaces of chip design to enhance power, performance, and area metrics.

-According to Synopsys, DSO.ai was used in over 100 commercial chip tape-outs by 2023; the company stated that users observed increases in productivity and reductions in power consumption.

 In March 2023, Synopsys expanded its artificial intelligence applications by introducing VSO.ai (Verification Space Optimization) and TSO.ai (Test Space Optimization) as part of the Synopsys.ai suite.
 VSO.ai uses machine learning to accelerate verification coverage closure and identify functional coverage gaps, while TSO.ai applies reinforcement learning to optimize test pattern generation.
-Renesas reported achieving up to 10x improvement in reducing functional coverage holes and up to 30% increase in IP verification productivity using VSO.ai.